Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Titans stats and trends

-- Tennessee has two wins against the spread in three games this season.
+- Tennessee has two wins against the spread in three games this year.

-- Tennessee's games this year have hit the over on one of three set point totals (33.3%).
+- Tennessee's games this year have gone over the total in one out of three opportunities (33.3%).

-- When Tennessee scores more than 23.3 points, it is 2-0 against the spread and 3-1 overall.
+- When Tennessee puts up more than 23.3 points, it is 2-0 against the spread and 2-0 overall.

-- When Tennessee amasses over 328.3 yards, the team is 2-0 against the spread and 2-1 overall.
+- In games that Tennessee churns out more than 328.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Titans have turned the ball over five more times (7 total) than the Jets have forced a turnover (2) this season.
+- The Titans have turned the ball over seven times this season, five more turnovers than the Jets have forced (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Jets.